-The Seljuk Dynasty - who ruled a great swath of West and Central Asia between the 10th and 12th centuries - are generally credited with the innovation that made it possible to produce the most complex designs. ashes of certain desert plants as a flux before firing, Seljuk glazes would vitrify at more manageable temperatures, thereby creating more vibrant, and durable hues.
+The Seljuk Dynasty - who ruled a great swath of West and Central Asia between the 10th and 12th centuries - are generally credited with the innovation that made it possible to produce the most complex designs.
+By adding quartz, clay and various metal oxides to the slip, and mixing the unlock the mysteries of Timurid tilework and restore the great mosaics. ashes of certain desert plants as a flux before firing, Seljuk glazes would vitrify at more manageable temperatures, thereby creating more vibrant, and durable hues.
 This lead-free technique (later known as a 'faience' form, where individual pieces would be cut and fired separately before